 Why does ETF overlap happen?

-It happens because many popular ASX ETFs track similar or identical indices.
+It happens because many widely held ASX ETFs track similar or identical indices.
 VAS tracks the S&P/ASX 300.
 A200 tracks the Solactive Australia 200.
 Both indices cover Australia's largest companies by market capitalisation.
 The top 200 stocks are almost entirely the same: CBA, BHP, CSL, Westpac, NAB, ANZ, Wesfarmers and so on.
+See the VAS vs A200 comparison for the live holdings overlap.

 The same pattern applies in global markets.
 VGS tracks the MSCI World ex Australia index.
 BGBL tracks the Solactive Global Equity Large and Mid Cap Paris Aligned index.
 Both give you exposure to large companies across the US, Europe, Japan and other developed markets.
 Their top holdings (Apple, Microsoft, NVIDIA, Amazon) are largely identical.